 Stroke risk is also higher in:

-The symptoms of stroke depend on what part of the brain is damaged.
-In some cases, a person may not know that a stroke has occurred.
 Most of the time, symptoms develop suddenly and without warning.
-However, symptoms may occur on and off for the first day or two.
+But symptoms may occur on and off for the first day or two.
 Symptoms are usually most severe when the stroke first happens, but they may slowly get worse.

 A headache may occur if the stroke is caused by bleeding in the brain.
 The headache: